Champions (American TV series): Development

 On October 5, 2016, it was announced that NBC had given a put pilot commitment to an untitled script by Mindy Kaling and Charlie Grandy.
 The project stemmed from a writing, producing, and acting deal that Kaling had signed with Universal Television during the previous summer.
 Universal Television was set to produce the pilot alongside Kaling International and 3 Arts Entertainment.
 Kaling and Grandy were expected to executive produce alongside Howard Klein.

 On January 26, 2017, it was announced that NBC had officially given the production a pilot order.
 The announcement was accompanied by the reveal of the series' premise.
 On May 13, 2017, it was announced that NBC had given the production a series order.
 Michael Alan Spiller was announced to be an executive producer for the series and it was reported that he was also expected to direct.
 Eyes Up Productions was also added to the list of production companies involved with the series.

 On June 29, 2018, it was announced that NBC had officially cancelled the series.
 Before the cancellation was announced, producers had reportedly been in talks with Netflix, which carries the series internationally, about potentially picking up the show but the discussions ultimately did not lead to a renewal.
 Producers were still said to be searching for a potential new home for the series.
 On September 13, 2018, it was announced that the series had failed to find a new home.

 Casting

 Alongside the announcement of the series' pilot order, it was announced that Mindy Kaling had been cast in the pilot in the potentially recurring role of Priya.
 In February 2017, it was announced that Mouzam Makkar, Anders Holm, Andy Favreau, and Josie Totah had joined the pilot in potential series regular roles.
 On March 6, 2017, it was announced that Nina Wadia had been cast in a series regular role.
 On October 6, 2017, it was reported that Fortune Feimster had joined the main cast.
 On December 13, 2017, it was announced that Ginger Gonzaga had been cast in a recurring role.

 Broadcast

-The series is currently available through Netflix in the United Kingdom, Australia, Italy, United States, Canada, México, India, Ireland, Argentina, France and Germany.
+The series is currently available through Netflix in the United Kingdom, Australia, Italy, United States, Canada, México, India, Ireland, Argentina, France, Norway and Germany.